matt-chapman/bugzilla-fogbugz-importer/README.md

 # Bugzilla -> FogBugz Importer

 ##What is this?
 This Python script was born out of a need to migrate data I already had in a long-running Bugzilla instance, to a new hosted FogBugz solution.
 It is fairly barebones, but it does work quite well.

+This is the first thing I have ever written in Python.
+It isn't pretty, I know.
+If you want to make changes or improvements, please submit a pull request, I would be glad to have some criticism!

 ##How do I use it?